dilner1/Hangman/README.md

 Cause: Code written to catch zero lives would only come into effect after -1 lives had already occured
 Resolution: Moved break on zero lives after lives = play.lives inside main() function

+Problem: Letters would show in the order they were guesses when correct, not their actual place in the word
+Cause: Did not have the
+Resolution: Fetched length of word to assign index

 ## Unfixed Bugs